Paraskevi

 Short CV Presentation

-Paraskevi (Voula) Giouli is an assistant professor of Computational Linguistics at the Aristotle University of Thessaloniki.
-She graduated from the National and Kapodistrian University of Athens (BA in Greek Philology, specializing in linguistics) and holds a Master’s degree from the University of Edinburgh (MSc in Speech and Language Processing).
-She earned her doctorate in Computational Linguistics from the National and Kapodistrian University of Athens (2020).
-In 1993, she attended a course in Electronic Lexicography jointly organized by the Department of Electrical and Computer Engineering at the University of Patras (Wired Communications Laboratory), the publishing house HarperCollins, and the lexicographic center Cobuild.
+I am an assistant professor of Computational Linguistics at the Aristotle University of Thessaloniki.
+I graduated from the National and Kapodistrian University of Athens (BA in Greek Philology, specializing in linguistics) and I hold a Master’s degree from the University of Edinburgh (MSc in Speech and Language Processing).
+I earned my doctorate in Computational Linguistics from the National and Kapodistrian University of Athens (2020).

-She is a member of scientific organizations (Association for Computational Linguistics (ACL), European Association for Lexicography (EURALEX), etc.).
-She served as a member of the Board of the Special Interest Group on the Lexicon of the Association for Computational Linguistics (SIGLEX) and the representative of the SIGLEX-MWE section (2022-2024).
+I am a member of scientific organizations (Association for Computational Linguistics (ACL), European Association for Lexicography (EURALEX), etc.).
+I have also served as a member of the Board of the Special Interest Group on the Lexicon of the Association for Computational Linguistics (SIGLEX) and the president of the SIGLEX-MWE section (2022-2024).

 4